 The 10 Best French Fry Cutters

 This wiki has been updated 37 times since it was first published in April of 2015.
 We're pretty sure that whether you call them chips, pommes frites, or French fries, you will agree they are among the best foods in the world when they are home-made.
 But who wants to stand in the kitchen for hours cutting pounds of potatoes?
 Well, you won't have to if you use one of these fry cutters, which make short work of a bag of spuds and provide consistent results.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes